Henrik Lundqvist: Later seasons in New York (2017–2020)

 On 16 January 2018, Lundqvist earned his 20th win of the 2017–18 season against the Philadelphia Flyers and became the only goaltender in NHL history to win at least 20 games in 13 consecutive seasons.
 On 7 March 2019, Lundqvist became the third goaltender in NHL history to play at least 850 games with one franchise in a 3–2 shootout loss to the Detroit Red Wings.

 On 3 October 2019, Lundqvist earned his 450th win in the 2019–20 season opener against the Winnipeg Jets, making him the sixth goaltender to reach the mark, and the second one to do so with one franchise.
 He made 43 saves in the game, tying a franchise record for most by a Rangers goaltender in a season opener, the highest amount since Gump Worsley in 1955.
 On 25 November against the Minnesota Wild, Lundqvist earned his 455th win and surpassed Curtis Joseph for fifth place in all-time wins in NHL history.
 Following the 2019–20 season, it became apparent that Lundqvist would be the odd man out following the emergence of Rangers goaltenders Alexandar Georgiev and Igor Shesterkin.
 Lundqvist was bought out of his contract on 30 September 2020, making him a free agent for the first time in his career.

 Retirement (2020–2021)

 On 9 October 2020, Lundqvist signed a one-year, $1.5 million contract with the Washington Capitals.
-However, on 17 December, Lundqvist announced that he would miss the 2020–21 season due to an irregular heartbeat brought upon by pericarditis, which required an open-heart surgery that was performed in January 2021.
+However, on 17 December, Lundqvist announced that he would miss the 2020–21 season due to an irregular heartbeat brought on by pericarditis, which required an open-heart surgery that was performed in January 2021.
 Lundqvist returned to practice in late February 2021.
 On 11 April, Lundqvist announced that he would not return to the Capitals lineup during the 2020–21 season.

 On 20 August 2021, Lundqvist announced his retirement from professional ice hockey.
 That same day, the Rangers announced that they would retire number 30 in his honor during the 2021–22 season, which was retired on 28 January 2022.